Bachelor of Oral Health

 Applied Behavioural Science: The theoretical foundations to psychosocial problems; orofacial attractiveness; self identity and social functioning; behaviour management techniques; anxiety; fear and phobia; patient and parent management; and theories of learning.

-Pathology: Inflammation and infections; defense mechanisms, immunology, healing and repair; pathological conditions causing abnormal bleeding; neoplasia and cardio-vascular disease; disorders of the nervous system and endocrine system; and infectious diseases and allergies.
+Pathology: This subject component covers: inflammation and infections; defense mechanisms; immunology; healing and repair; pathological conditions causing abnormal bleeding; neoplasia and cario-vascular disease; disorders of the nervous system and endocrine system; and infectious diseases and allergies.

 This subject comprises two modules: